untoldengine/UntoldEngine/docs/Tutorials/MaterialsPipelineTutorial.md

 2. Check base color, roughness, metallic, normal, and opacity.
 3. If Blender node graphs are involved, scan materials in the Blender addon and bake divergent ones with a third-party tool before re-exporting.
-4. If the whole image tone differs from Blender, try `--bake-color-management`.
+4. If the whole image tone differs from Blender, try switching the tonemap operator (`.aces`/`.agx`) or applying a `--color-grade-lut`.
 5. If runtime memory or package size is high, apply texture baking/optimization.

 ## Related Documentation